anthonysavchenko/Library/http/osi_model_from_wikipedia/synopsis.md

 ## Layer 3: Network Layer

-The network layer is intendded to determine a route to transfer data and translate physical network addresses to logical ones.
+The network layer is intended to determine a route to transfer data and translate physical network addresses to logical ones.

 Protocols: Internet Protocol (IP/IPv4/IPv6), Internet Protocol Security (IPSec), etc.